jaimeandrescatano/ekorre/2017-Google-Developer-Challenge/Classmates/README.md

 # **Classmates codes**

-Here you can find code according to the conversations that I have with my classmates in the course
+Here you can find code according to the conversations that I have had with my classmates in the course

 **Jaime Andres**
 [@jaimeandrescatano](https://discussions.udacity.com/u/jaimeandrescatano)